frederic-perez/AmE-dictionary/data/dictionary.md

 __contact__ _n_ __6__ A contact lens. _We wear contacts._
 __contactless__
 __contagion__
+__contain__ _v_ _He could barely contain his saliva._
+__contempt sentence__ _n_ A _contempt sentence_ refers to the punishment imposed on an individual found guilty of contempt of court.
+Contempt of court is the act of showing disrespect or disobedience towards the authority or dignity of a court, such as by disobeying an order or obstructing the administration of justice.
 __contempt__ _n_ :three::hammer: _Contempt sentence._
 __contemptible__ _adj_ Deserving contempt; despicable. _A display of contemptible cowardice._ :es: despreciable
 __contemptuous__